 1. Brighten your home with some new lights

-Maybe you have a lightbulb that burned out late in the winter and you just haven’t gotten around to replacing it.
+Maybe you have a lightbulb that burned out over the summer and you just haven’t gotten around to replacing it.
 Maybe you didn’t have the time to go out for a new bulb – now’s your chance.
 Order a bulb online and have it delivered to reduce your need to go out and replace it yourself.
 Try a different kind – switch from a yellow bulb to something whiter.
 The room will really brighten up.
 It may even look a little larger.

 This may also be your opportunity to try out that new lamp you haven’t put up yet – or if you don’t need any new lighting, tie back your curtains to let in the natural light.
 Open the blinds.
 Open the windows to let in that fresh air.
 It’s a wonder what fresh air and some light can do for your mental health.